 20. Half Up Half Down

-If an updo isn’t really your vibe, you can always rock a half up half down style.
+If an updo isn’t really your vibe, you can always rock a half up half down hairstyle.
 The top knot or half bun is the obvious choice for many reasons.
 One is that it looks cute and two, its an easy style for long-haired women.
 This style can be worn dressy or casual and is also a great way to make it an extra day between washes.

 21. Straight Long Hair

 Sometimes you just have to keep it simple, and there is nothing chicer than smooth straight locks.
 To achieve this divine look, firstly you’ll want to apply a hair mask to tame any split ends or flyaways.
 Dry your hair thoroughly and in sections using a flat brush.
 Straighten your locks in sections while combing them through at the same time.
 Run a small amount of anti-frizz through your mid-lengths and ends and set using a small amount of hairspray, to add a slight sheen.

 Senegalese twists are a great option if you’re on the hunt for a protective style which is still fun and flirty for summer.
 These rope-like twists work well with long hair extensions, for a trendy and chic look.

 Waterfall braids are not only one of the most stunning styles in long hair, but they’re also one of the easiest to achieve.
 This feminine look is perfect to adorn with pretty clips and headwear for spring or to try out for summer weddings.
 It is also a sneaky way to style your hair when you’re in between washes.